 A day after the entire nation celebrates Holi, Hola Mohalla is one of the festivals celebrated in Punjab in Anandpur Sahib and Kiratpur Sahib.
 Commemorating the day when Khalsa Panth was incepted by Guru Govind Singh.
 All the Gurdwaras are decorated, kirtan, path, and langar are arranged.
 The entire region gets soaked in the spiritual vibes and spends the festival remembering and reliving the art, acts, and philosophies of life as taught by the great Sikh Gurus.

 Significance: The festival was founded by Guru Govind Singh and celebrates the chivalry and intellectual proficiency that is reflected by Khalsa Panth and the poetry composed by the Sikh poets.

-Key attraction: Kirtan, religious programs, path and langar at the Gurdwaras; Gatka or the marshal art of Punjab, horse riding by Nihangs and cultural activities.
+Key attractions: Kirtan, religious programs, path and langar at the Gurdwaras; Gatka or the marshal art of Punjab, horse riding by Nihangs and cultural activities.

-When: A day after Holi, the second day of the month of Chaitra, which fall on the month of March as per the Gregorian calendar.
+When: A day after Holi, the second day of the month of Chaitra, which falls on the month of March as per the Gregorian calendar.

 4. Karwa Chauth – Celebrate The Marital Bond

 The ever glamorized event in the year, all the more made to be famous by Bollywood, Karva Chauth is one famous festival of Punjab.
 It is celebrated on the fourth day of the waning moon fortnight (Krishna Paksha) in the month of Kartik when the married and engaged women keep fast from sunrise to moonrise for the health and longevity of their husband.
 This is a festival that is celebrated to commemorate the marital bond between husband and wife.